-The Caldon Canal (or the Caldon Branch of the Trent and Mersey which is the proper title) was built at the end of the 18th century to serve the burgeoning industry of the Midlands.
-It’s now arguably one of the most scenic routes on the UK canal system, as it meanders from Stoke on Trent through the Churnet Valley to Frogall, perfect for a short break narrowboat holiday.
+The Caldon Canal (or the Caldon Branch of the Trent and Mersey Canal which is the proper title) was built at the end of the 18th century to serve the burgeoning industry of the Midlands.
+Protected by the Canal and River Trust, it’s now arguably one of the most scenic canals and rivers routes on the UK canal system, as it meanders from Stoke on Trent through the Churnet Valley to Frogall and includes the Leek branch, perfect for a short break narrowboat holiday.

 A brief history of the Caldon Canal

 The Caldon Canal, built in 1779 by the Trent & Mersey Canal Company, served a number of purposes.
 Firstly it was designed to provide a water supply for the ‘Grand Trunk Canal’ (now Trent and Mersey).
 This branch canal would tap into the rainfall on the Staffordshire moorlands via new reservoirs that were created to provide water to the canal.

 Because of the limestone, coal and ironstone in the area, the canal was then used to carry all this cargo into the nearby towns from Etruria to Froghall, including Stoke on Trent.
 It continued to be successful, even after the railway takeover in the 1840s, unlike many other British waterways.
 When ironstone was discovered in the 1850s, it triggered a boom in carrying to the steelworks at Shelton.
 These new steelworks also increased the demand for limestone, which was used to remove impurities from the iron during smelting and played an important part in this canal heritage.